DataExperts/Dexih.Utils.CopyProperties/README.md

 [![Build status][build-img]][build] [![Nuget][nuget-img]][nuget]

-The `CopyProperties` library allows sophisticated deep copy of c# objects.
-The will automatically duplicate equivalent properties in across two classes, including child properties, arrays and collections.
+The `CopyProperties` library allows deep copy of c# objects along with merge and delta capabilities.

-The primary benefits of this library:
+The primary benefits:

- * Performs well.
-Faster then via serialization.
+ * Performs well, faster then via serialization.
- * Automatically copies properties between two classes with similar properties, even then they are not the same types.
+ * Can copy between two classes with similar properties, even when they are not the same primary types.
  * Use property decorators to customize how properties should be copied (such as by reference, ignored etc.)
- * Merge to target collections/arrays using lookup keys.
+ * Can merge collections/arrays using keys.
- * Cascade parent keys to child records.
+ * Can cascade parent keys to child records.

 ---